 Not much is officially said about 301 redirects as a ranking factor.

-In 2012, Matt Cutts, then the head of Google’s Webspam Team, said that Google would follow an unlimited number of redirects from one page to another.
+In 2012, Matt Cutts, former head of Google’s Webspam team, said that Google would follow an unlimited number of redirects from one page to another.

-Google will even make multiple hops if a page is redirected to another page, and then redirected again and again.
-He noted that the Googlebot may stop following redirects after four to five hops.
+Google will even make multiple hops if a page is redirected to another page, then redirected again and again.
+He noted that the Googlebot might stop following redirects after four to five hops.

 In 2013, Cutts confirmed that a small percentage of PageRank is lost in 301 redirects.
 While some SEO professionals quote a loss of 15%, Cutts doesn’t say there is a specific percentage.